larsnordstrom/Marlin/README.md

 # Marlin 3D Printer Firmware

+Based on _bugfix-2.0.x_

-This branch is for stock ender3 pro with SKRmini board TMC2209, BondtechBMG extruder.
+This branch is for stock ender3 pro with SKRmini board TMC2209, Bondtech BMG extruder.
 It has all features except Auto bedlevel.